Teaching Advanced Piano Repertoire

 Gain practical skills and inspiration for creative, student-centred and multi-sensory teaching at higher grades

-The long weekend will be held on April 10-12 2026 (3 days, 2 optional nights).
+The long weekend will be held in April 2027 (3 days, 2 optional nights).
+Provisional dates are Friday April 9th to Sunday April 11th.

 Aims of the course